Tobystereo/Wunderlist-2-for-Alfred/README.md

 # Wunderlist 2 - Alfred Extension

+This is a fork of the Alfred to Wunderlist 2 workflow by (Sébastien Etter)[https://github.com/sebietter] that adds the task to your task list and does not just paste it into the new task field requiring the user to press the enter key to actually add it.

 With this extension you can easily add new tasks to Wunderlist using [Alfred](http://alfredapp.com).
 To use it you need to already have Alfred version 2 installed and you need to have a Powerpack.

-And older version, which is still comaptible with Alfred version 1 can be downloaded at the end of this post.

 Installation
 ----